Extract tasks from meetings

 - Automatic user mapping via SSO

-The initial release will support Zoom, Teams, and Google Meet.
-Additional platforms will follow in subsequent phases.
+The initial release will target Zoom, Teams, and Google Meet, with more platforms to follow.

 - 2025 Tallyfy, Inc.